philipptrenz/s0-bridge/README.md

-# S0 SBFspot bridge
+# s0-bridge

-Include your power consumption as well as not Bluetooth(R) or Speedwire enabled solar inverters into your SBFspot database by using power meters with S0 interface.
+Include your power consumption as well as non Bluetooth(R) or Speedwire enabled solar inverters into your SBFspot database by using power meters with S0 interface.

 This project uses a Raspberry Pi running SBFspot which carries an Arduino Pro Mini 3.3V piggyback to collect S0 pulses from power meters.

-**NOTE**: This circuit provides a voltage of 5VDC to the S0 interface of a connected power meter.
+**NOTE**: The used circuit provides a voltage of 5VDC to the S0 interface of a connected power meter.
 This may not be sufficient for every S0 interface.
 The circuit diagram can certainly be adjusted accordingly the specs of any S0-enabled power meter, but I will not provide any support therefore.
 However, it works well with the _Eltako DSZ15D_ for example.

 ## How to use